 Before you start taking those tax deductions for your home business, you must meet the IRS qualification that your home is your principal place of business.

-But if you work at home and in an office, you will need to consider two factors:
+But if you work both at home and in an office or other location, you will need to consider two factors:

-- The relative importance of each location
+- The relative importance of the activities performed at each location

 - The amount of time you spend at each location